Dirge was sung at the consecration of the Soldier's Cemetery

 A rare photo of the Gettysburg ceremonies.
 A group of boys stands at the fringe of a crowd.
 In the distance, several men wearing sashes can be seen standing on the speakers’ platform.
 Analysis of an enlargement of this photo reveals the image of Lincoln sitting to the left of these men. |

 By day 10 of symptoms, the fever was decreasing, and the rash began to itch and peel.
 The weakness persists the longest, preventing him from returning to work for the official business for 25 days.
 Visitors report that he was beginning to walk briefly by December 7 (day 19 of symptoms) and that marks of the rash were visible, but few, if any, remained as facial scars.
-On Dec 15th, he was able to work for a few hours and went to a play at Ford’s theater.
-A month later, on January 12th, he was reported as having regained most of his old vigor, though still underweight.
+On December 15, he could work for a few hours and went to a play at Ford's Theater.
+A month later, on January 12, he was reported as having regained most of his old vigor, though still underweight.

 From a letter by Roland Tinkham, a relative of Gurdon.
-S. Hubbard, describing his observations of malaria during a trip to Chicago in the summer of 1831: ...the fact cannot be controverted that on the streams and wet places the water and air are unwholesome, and the people are sickly.
-In the villages and thickly settled places, it is not so bad, but it is a fact that in the country which we traveled the last 200 miles, more than one-half the people are sick; this I know for I have seen it.
+S. Hubbard, describing his observations of malaria during a trip to Chicago in the summer of 1831: ...the fact cannot be controverted that on the streams and wet places, the water and air are unwholesome, and the people are sickly.
+In the villages and thickly settled places, it is not so bad, but it is a fact that in the country in which we traveled the last 200 miles, more than one-half of the people are sick; this is what I know for I have seen.
 We called at almost every house, as they are not very close together, but there is no doubt that this is an uncommonly sickly season.
 The sickness is not often fatal; ague and fever, chill and fever, as they term it, and in some cases, bilious fever are the prevailing diseases.

-[2] Did Lincoln have a full-blown case or was it mild due to a previous vaccination (or variolization) of smallpox?
-Modern vaccination protocol uses the related vaccinia virus (cowpox) to elicit immunity that will protect against smallpox.
+[2] Did Lincoln have a full-blown case, or was it mild due to a previous smallpox vaccination (or variolization)?
+Modern vaccination protocol uses the related vaccinia virus (cowpox) to elicit immunity to protect against smallpox.

 No comments: